-Do get fat in the wild?
+Do #animals get fat in the wild?
 Is that common?

-Bruce Rengers: I have seen massively obese animals in the wild, but it is always because they are human that is brought to them.
+Bruce Rengers: I have seen massively obese animals in the wild, but it is always because they are #eating human #food that is brought to them.
 For example, monkeys in temples in Thailand are considered sacred and receive food from people every day even though they live “in the wild.”
 These monkeys are so obese they can barely move.
 But I guess this really wouldn’t be considered in the wild since they are protected and fed.
 I would suspect that animals truly living in the wild do not get enough food to allow them to become obese.
 But if they did, they would become food for another animal very quickly because they would not be able to move fast enough to escape a predatory situation.
 There are, however, animals such as polar bears and seals that are naturally fat in the wild because they need the fat for warmth.
 Also, some animals naturally become fat before winter sets in so they can survive the winter.
 It may be hard to define what is abnormal obesity in some animals.

 Do animals in the wild have health issues relating to obesity?
 Do animals get cardiovascular disease?